Why World Bank junked its ease of doing business rankings

 The World Bank Group further said: “Going forward, we will be working on a new approach to assessing the business and investment climate.
 We are deeply grateful to the efforts of the many staff members who have worked diligently to advance the business climate agenda, and we look forward to harnessing their energies and abilities in new ways.”

-The decision comes on the back of an external investigation into the Doing Business Reports.
-The World Bank’s board said its current executive directors authorised the release of “Investigation of Data Irregularities in Doing Business 2018 and Doing Business 2020 – Investigation Findings and Report to the Board of Executive Directors.”
+The World Bank’s board said its current executive directors authorised the release of “Investigation of Data Irregularities in Doing Business 2018 and Doing Business 2020 – Investigation Findings and Report to the Board of Executive Directors”.

-This is an independent external review of the “facts and circumstances around previously reported data irregularities in the 2018 and 2020 Doing Business reports,” the bank said.
-This investigation’s findings released by bank showed senior bank officials may have manipulated rankings.
+This is an independent external review of the “facts and circumstances around previously reported data irregularities in the 2018 and 2020 Doing Business Reports,” the bank said.
+This investigation’s findings released by the bank showed senior officials may have manipulated rankings.

 Among 190 countries, India ranked 63rd in Doing Business in 2020.
 A 63rd rank meant India has improved its ranking by 79 positions in the five years between 2014 and 2019.